 RP Strategic Income Plus Fund (the “Fund”) is required under National Instrument 81-106 (“NI 81-106”), to maintain a proxy voting record that includes, for each time that the investment fund receives, in its capacity as securityholder, materials relating to a meeting of securityholders of a reporting issuer or the equivalent of a reporting issuer in a foreign jurisdiction.
 Additional information pertaining the proxy voting policy of the Fund can be found in the most recently filed Annual Information Form or by contacting the Manager, RP Investment Advisors, at 1-877-720-1777 or by writing to them at RP Investment Advisors, 39 Hazelton Avenue, Toronto, Ontario M5R 2E3.

 The Fund is further required to prepare a proxy voting record for every 12-month period ending June 30th and must make this report available on the Fund’s website.
-The Fund was launched on February 2, 2016 and for the period since inception to June 30, 2017, the Fund received no reportable proxy material as described under NI 81-106.
+For the one year period ending June 30, 2018, the Fund received no reportable proxy material as described under NI 81-106.